-

 subwoofer: krk s12.4

-don't necessarily go by what i use but do your own research. my monitors are about 25 to 30 years old and are excellent for high and mid range but lacking in low range, hence the sub woofer. modern pro monitors now have better base responses. so do your home work and save money by having to buy a sub woofer unnecessarily, unless you really want to hack off the neighbors.
+don't necessarily go by what i use but do your own research. my monitors are about 25 to 30 years old and are excellent for high and mid-range but a little lacking in low range, hence the subwoofer. modern pro monitors now have better bass responses. so do your homework and save money by having to buy a subwoofer unnecessarily, unless you really want to hack off the neighbours.

 I hope this has at least given you a basic insight into my recordings or recording your own music, but don't be put off by the challenge. i'll let you guys into a secret. i am 68 years old. if an old codger like me can do it, then so can you. the results are more rewarding than you could ever imagine. so do it. make some great music and perhaps, money as well.